TusharSSurve/OpenCV/README.md

 ## 3. Live Sketch

-Convert one image into a sketch.
+transform an image or a video into a sketch.